If you’re able to stay safe at home during the coronavirus pandemic, there is no better therapy than getting outside and into the garden.

 Generally, that would set Good Friday during the waning of the moon, the time to plant below-ground crops.
 This year’s Good Friday falls on April 10.

-Standard practice for potato planting calls for soil temperatures above 45 degrees Farenheit, and while this map from ISU Extension shows that all of Iowa is not quite there as of early this week, it could possibly hit that mark by Friday.
+Standard practice for potato planting calls for soil temperatures above 45 degrees Fahrenheit, and while this map from ISU Extension shows that all of Iowa is not quite there as of early this week, it could possibly hit that mark by Friday.

 Potatoes can also be planted in large pots, which makes them easy to harvest when the time is right.